RunielN597/faerieringgames/content/games/microdruids/_index.md

 ### Move

-move all standing meeples from either The Grove to a Magic Circle, or all standing meeples from a Magic Circle to another one.
+Move all standing meeples from either The Grove to a Magic Circle, or all standing meeples from a Magic Circle to another one.

 ### Channel